Officials from Lewis County, Jefferson Community College, Jefferson-Lewis Board of

 For additional information about the ribbon cutting and open house, please contact Karen Freeman, Senior Director of Government Affairs and Public Relations at Jefferson Community College, email@example.com, 315-777-9524.

-Jefferson Community College (JCC) Workforce Development & Business Division will hold an open house for pre-certification allied health programs at the Lewis County Education Center, Lowville, on Tuesday, February 26, 2019 from 5:30 p.m. to 7:30 p.m.
+Jefferson Community College (JCC) Workforce Development and Business Division will hold an information session for non-credit allied health pre-certification programs on Wednesday, July 17 from 5:30 p.m. to 7:30 p.m. in Room E-114, Extended Learning Center (Building E).